Texans take control of AFC South by beating Titans 24-21

 After Tennessee staged a 15-play drive capped by a 1-yard TD run by Tannehill, the Texans had second-and-goal at the Tennessee 4.
 Titans rookie defensive tackle Jeffery Simmons tipped a Watson pass that was picked off by linebacker Jayon Brownin the end zone inside the final minute of the third quarter.

-The Titans drove 80 yards before Tannehill threw a 5-yard pass to A.J.
+The Titans turned that into a 5-yard TD pass from Tannehill to A.J.
 Brown for the tying TD.

 KICKING WOES